 In my case, I decided to keep my introduction short and in the order of importance to me.

-Wife & mother, author, holistic health practitioner & personal development/transition coach, yoga-meditation-tai chi instructor, life-long learner – That’s me!
+Wife & mother, aspiring farmer, holistic health coach, author, yogi & life-long learner – That’s me!

 Want to know why I am writing for the military & veteran community?